-Angel Meadow has had forty-eight reviews on Amazon and has been well reviewed by history book authors, history journals and magazines.
+Angel Meadow has had more than 50 reviews on Amazon and has been well reviewed by history book authors, history journals and magazines.
 Here are some of the best reviews…

 Catharine Arnold, author of Necropolis London and its Dead, Bedlam London and its Mad, City of Sin London and its Vices, Underworld London Crime and Punishment: